 The Catholic Church’s ecumenical movement began with the Second Vatican Council.
 In 1960, Pope John XXIII established the Secretariat for Promoting Christian Unity under Augustin Cardinal Bea as a preparatory commission.
 It played a large role in drafting the Decree on Ecumenism, Unitatis Redintegratio, which was promulgated in 1964 and remains a foundational document guiding the Church's ecumenical efforts.

-Now called the Pontifical Council for Promoting Christian Unity, it maintains over a dozen international dialogues, including most major Orthodox and Protestant Churches and communions.
+Now called the Dicastery for Promoting Christian Unity, it maintains over a dozen international dialogues, including most major Orthodox and Protestant Churches and communions.
 Since joining the ecumenical movement, breakthrough agreements have been reached between Catholics and other communions including statements on Baptism, Eucharist, Ministry, and Justification.
 They also published the pastoral Directory for the Application of Principles and Norms on Ecumenism in 1993.

 Popes since John XXIII have also worked to better ecumenical relations through personal exchange, and importantly Pope Saint John Paul II’s 1995 encyclical Ut Unum Sint further elaborated the Catholic vision of ecumenism.